Debojyoti91/RL_Radical_Optimization/README.md

 This will load your training and validation data from **data/**, train an RL agent with the given hyperparameters, and save trained models and logs inside **codes/** (or paths you define in the script).

-For an interactive demo instead of CLI, launch:

-    jupyter lab
-    # then open notebook/RL_radical_optimization.ipynb

----

 ## **License**